em-floch/home/_pages/about.md

 I'm a Senior Data Scientist at Gro Intelligence where I predict the impact of climate change on global food supplies, informing strategies to mitigate risks and ensure food availability for all.

-I have a Master's degree in Computer Science and Machine Learning from Grenoble Institute of Technology, France.
+I have a Master's degree in Computer Science and Machine Learning from Ensimag, France.
 I studied Machine Learning at Carnegie Mellon University, USA as part of a Graduate Exchange Program.

 Through my work in time series forecasting and machine learning,